openebs-archive/openebs-docs/docs/configurepools.md

       capacity: <less than or equal to size of block device>
 ```

-**Note:** For claiming sparse based blockdevice, create a BlockDeviceClaim configuration YAML and update the required the details.
+**Note:** For claiming sparse based blockdevice, create a BlockDeviceClaim configuration YAML which is given below and update the following required the details.

 - name
   - Name for the BlockDeviceClaim.
 For example, `test-blockdeviceclaim3`